-\paragraph{Data settings.} The detailed settings to simulate client data heterogeneity are as follows: \begin{itemize}[nosep] \item Rotation: Both the MNIST and CIFAR10 datasets are equally and randomly split into 10 subsets for 10 clients.
-For MNIST, 7 subsets are not rotated, 2 subsets are rotated for 90 degrees, and 1 subset is rotated for 180 degrees.
-For CIFAR10, 7 subsets are unchanged and 3 subsets are rotated for 180 degrees. \item Partial class with $C=2$ or $5$: Both datasets are first equally and randomly split into 10 subsets.
-For each client, $C$ classes are randomly chosen, and the images in the corresponding subset that belong to these classes are assigned to the client. \end{itemize}
+\textbf{Data settings.} The detailed approach to simulate client data heterogeneity is as follows: \begin{itemize}[itemsep=-0.2em, topsep=0.0em, leftmargin=1.0em] \item Rotation: Both datasets are equally and randomly split into 10 subsets for 10 clients.
+For MNIST, 7 subsets are not rotated, 2 subsets are rotated by 90 degrees, and 1 subset is rotated by 180 degrees.
+For CIFAR10, 7 subsets are unchanged, and 3 subsets are rotated by 180 degrees.
+For the 2-client preference-guided experiment, data are equally and randomly split into two subsets, each rotated by 0 and 90 degrees. \item Partial Class with $C=2$ or $5$: Both datasets are first equally and randomly split into 10 subsets.
+For each client, $C$ classes are randomly chosen, and the images in the corresponding subset of these classes are assigned to the client. \end{itemize}

-\paragraph{Hyperparameters and random seeds.} For MNIST, the hidden layer of the fully-connected neural network is of size $h1=200$; we go through $T=300$ communication rounds, with each client executing $\tau=10$ iterations of full-batch local updates in each round.
-For CIFAR10, we train the ResNet18 model for $T=45$ communication rounds, with each client doing $\tau=1$ iteration of local update with batch size 100 in each round.
+\textbf{Hyperparameters and random seeds.} For all MNIST experiments, the hidden layer of the fully connected neural network is of size $h=200$.
+We go through $T=300$ communication rounds, with each client executing $\tau=10$ epochs of full-batch local updates in each round.
+For all CIFAR10 experiments, we train the ResNet18 model for $T=45$ communication rounds, with each client doing $\tau=1$ epoch of local update with a batch size of 100 in each round.

 All methods' step sizes for model parameters are set as $\eta_{\vtheta}=0.1$.
-Attempted values of method-specific hyperparameters are those reported in their original paper.
-The best hyperparameters are selected for yielding the smallest worst client training loss in order to match our methods for a fair comparison.
-All values we tried and the best ones are listed in Table \ref{tb:1}.
+For other method-specific hyperparameters, we try values reported in their original paper and select the best ones that yield the smallest worst client training loss, in order to match our methods for a fair comparison.
+The attempted values and the best ones are listed in Table \ref{tab:2}.
 Here, $\eta_{\vlambda}$ for (Ada)OMD-TCH is reported as $0.1\eta_{\vlambda}$, which is what we used in practical codes.
-This is because under a balanced tradeoff, $w_i = 1/m = 0.1$ for all objectives/clients.
-All evaluation results are averaged over 10 random seeds unless specified: 0, 25, 37, 42, 53, 81, 119, 1010, 1201, 2003.
+This is because under a balanced tradeoff, $w_i = 1/m = 0.1$ for all objectives/clients and can be integrated into $\eta_{\vlambda}$.
+For the 2-client preference-guided experiment, we directly use the best hyperparameter of the corresponding method in the CIFAR10 Rotation setting.

-\paragraph{Machines.} Experiments were run on a Linux machine with 2 AMD EPYC 7352 24-Core Processors and 8 NVIDIA RTX A6000 GPUs.